Effiti/elalang/README.md

 func testFunc() {
     // is this function in scope?
     // even if it is, the reader may not know where it comes from,
-    // or how it was imported, because he has not seen the import-statement someFuncFromTestModule();
+    // or how it is imported, because they have not seen the import-statement someFuncFromTestModule();
 }
 import "testModule"